Make Pain Meds Work

-When was the last time you took all of your meds to each doctor visit?
+When was the last time you took all of your meds to your doctor visit?
 Don't wait for them to ask.
 Just do it.

 Bring them all in -- OTC pills and rubs as well as vitamins and supplements.
 Even herbal supplements sometimes have serious side effects or drug interactions.
 For example, St. John's wort interacts with several prescription meds.

-Also, are you always honest about any illicit drug use and how much alcohol you drink?
+Also, be honest about any illicit drug use and how much alcohol you drink.
 Your willingness to be frank can often improve your medical care.

 Have you ever left the doctor's office not understanding your new med?
 Take the time and energy to get your questions answered before you leave.
 For instance, should your medicine be taken regularly or only when needed?
-Call your doctor's nurse or a pharmacist if you have questions later on.
-Your understanding helps you take the med properly, which could make a difference in how well it controls your pain.
+Call your doctor's office or a pharmacist if you have questions later on.
+Your understanding helps ensure that you will take the med safely and properly, which could make a difference in how well it controls your pain.

 And be a bit of a geek.
-Read those fold-out instructions with prescription meds.
-Then do your best to take each med as directed.
+Read those fold-out instructions that come with your prescriptions.

 Can't Afford It?

 There's no doubt treating a chronic condition can get pricey.
-If you can't afford your meds, ask your doctor or pharmacist about generics or less expensive brands.
-It's not safe to skip doses to save money.
-And you may be undermining your care -- and risking extra pain -- if you say nothing.
+If you can't afford your meds, ask your doctor or pharmacist about generics or less expensive options.
+You may be undermining your care -- and risking extra pain -- if you say nothing.

 Some government agencies and drugmakers offer assistance programs to help pay for medications.
 Some pharmacies offer discount clubs or other programs to help with costs as well.
-Compare prices and check online.
+Compare prices.